qvdm/PasswordThing/docs/index.md

 The PT **can** be configured to require a 4-button sequence to be tapped before it will operate.
-This provides a basic minimal layer of security against casual use by unathorized people, but it will not deter a determined attacker, and can be trivially bypassed through brute force or by using the serial port setup / debug mechanism.
+This provides a basic minimal layer of security against casual use by unathorized people, but it will not deter a determined attacker, and can be trivially bypassed through brute force or by using the serial port configuration / debug mechanism.

 ### Threat model
 Think of the PT as an old-fashioned key.
 You may own, lease or rent a car